 Fitted with mechanically actuated tampions to allow quick diving, these guns could open fire 2.5 minutes after surfacing and fire approximately 3 rounds per minute.
 The maximum elevation of 30 degrees limited maximum range to 21 nmi/39 km with a 270-pound shell.
 Of course, only 60 rounds were carried for these great guns (hey, it’s a submarine!) but these 8-inchers were pretty amazing.

 For seizing prizes at sea during commerce raiding missions, the Surcouf had space for 60 prisoners and held a 15-foot motor whaleboat in a sealed well deck.

-Compared to other submarines of her day where standing room was almost unheard of unless the submariner was 5′ 2″, she is massive on the inside.
+Compared to other submarines of her day, where the standing room was almost unheard of unless the submariner was 5′ 2″, Surcouf is massive on the inside.